Toma400/Nimfire/examples/functions.md

 | r, g, b, a |            uint8             | **required** | Turns four uint8 values into ColorRGBX object <br> ✮ Can be overloaded with string or uint8 tuple                      |
 |    hex     |            string            | **required** | Turns string representing hexcode into ColorRGBX object <br> ✮ Can be overloaded with uint8 tuple or four uint8 values |

+---
+# Nimfire/indev/simpleui
+Experimental Nimfire module that allows you to draw UI elements.
+Unlike `ui`, it operates only on primitive elements, such as [Rect](#rect) objects.
+Its main use case is being practical, not particularly aesthetical or customisable.

+Types:
+  - ProgressBar : object
+    - pos
+    - size
+    - progress
+    - bg_col
+    - progress_col
+    - bg_rect

+Functions:
+  - newProgressBar
+  - drawProgressBar

+---
+# Nimfire/indev/text
+Experimental Nimfire module that allows you to render text.

+Types:
+  - Text : object
+    - bg_rect
+    - text
+    - font
+    - size
+    - pixmg
+  - Fonts : enum

+Functions:
+  - newText
+  - drawText